yeshwanthnelabhotla-ops/p3-website-to-crm-automation/README.md

 This repository contains a portfolio/demo implementation.

 The CRM endpoint used in this project is a local mock CRM created for testing.
 In a production environment, the HTTP Request step could be connected to an actual CRM or business API.
+This project was developed and tested using a local/self-hosted n8n instance.
+For production use, the workflow can be deployed to a hosted or self-hosted n8n environment and connected to a real CRM platform.

 No credentials or private authentication information are included in this repository.